Santa's grotto damaged in Dunfermline as police probe anti-social behaviour and racist abuse

-Schoolchildren have been accused of wreaking havoc on Dunfermline town centre as £700-worth of damage was caused to a Santa’s grotto and shopping staff were racially abusing.
+Schoolchildren have been accused of wreaking havoc on Dunfermline town centre as £700-worth of damage was caused to a Santa’s grotto and shopping staff were allegedly racially abused.

 Police have confirmed they are probing the alleged anti-social behaviour, which eyewitnesses say has been plaguing the town for weeks.